yliaho/zig-sdl3/checklist.md

 * Copying
 * Endian (Zig has this already)
 * Intrin
-* Main Implementation (To be added with compiler flags?)
 * Mutex (Zig has this already)
 * Old Names
 * Platform Defines (Build system flag probably)